 - The best zombie games of all time

-Neither Undead Labs nor Microsoft has announced a release date for State of Decay 3, which likely means it’s a year or two away from launching.
+Neither Undead Labs nor Microsoft has announced a release date for State of Decay 3, which means it will be a while before we see the much-anticipated sequel.
 When the cinematic announcement trailer was released at the Xbox Games Showcase event in July 2020, Undead Labs said the game was in the early pre-production stages.
-We’re hopeful for a release sometime in 2022, but a later launch in 2023 could be in the cards as well.
+According to reports, Undead Labs was pressured into releasing an announcement trailer before developers felt like they were ready to do so.
+A March 2022 investigative report from Kotaku outlined Undead Labs’ massive culture shift after it was acquired by Microsoft in 2018, which has resulted in allegations of mismanagement, burnout, and misogyny.

 Being published by Xbox Game Studios, State of Decay 3 will be available on the Xbox Series X, Series S, and PC.
-It’s unlikely that the game will be released during a timeframe where new games are still being featured on last-gen consoles.
+It’s unlikely that the game will be released during a timeframe when new games are still being featured on last-generation consoles.

 Our first and only look at State of Decay 3 is the cinematic announcement released by Microsoft in July 2020.
 While there aren’t any plot or gameplay details in the trailer, there’s still a bit to unpack.